stonkyoloer/News_Spread_Engine/README.md

 # 🚀 News & Event Heat 🔥 Credit Spread Screener

 Work in Progress...
-The script is pulling live market data from tastytrade server.
-GPT 5 and GROK 4 handle news and events.
+I define 9 sectors.
+Then GPT 5 and Grok 4 find the top tickers per sector by news and events heat.
+The scripts pull live market data from tastytrade server.
+Then GPT 5 and GROK 4 link news and events to each spread.
 Need a tool or automation for your project or idea?
-Hit me up, and I’ll build it from scratch!
+Hit me up, and I’ll build it: stuart.alexander.phi@icloud.com

 ---